monadicus/computer/README.md

 ## Features

-Computer has some features common to other configuration management frameworks:
+Computer has a few features

 - Checking and meeting dependencies (preconditions)
-- Testing whether a target installed correctly (post-conditions)
+- Testing whether a search term has already been discerned (post-conditions)
-- Ability to use platform-dependent instructions
+- Ability to specify context-dependent search.

 It also has some interesting differences:

-- Can write checks (`met` predicates) without needing to say how to meet them (`meet` predicates)
+- Can write checks (`trusts` predicates) without needing to say how to meet them (`discern` predicates)
-- The dependencies of a target can vary by platform
+- The dependencies of a search term can vary by context.
-- Succinct definition of new classes of packages using logical rules
+- Succinct definition of new types of search terms using logical rules

 ## Installing 'computer'